Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 - It takes less monetary tightening to slow today’s over-leveraged consumers.

 - Whereas it might have taken a 3-point rate hike to control inflation in the past, today it could take half that.
+Thus, the upside risk in variable rates is theoretically more capped today.

 - Sustained 4% growth, even if only for 3-4 quarters, would almost certainly boost interest rates materially.
+But it’s questionable how long it would last.

 - It takes less monetary tightening to slow today’s over-leveraged consumers.